grid-us/gridus-social/README.md

 ## Advantages
 1. **Integrated Social Media Analytics**: Gridus streamlines operations by unifying data analysis and social media management, providing a crucial tool for customer acquisition and retention.

 2. **Open Source**: Gridus is an open-source software.
-Running a project as open source saves maintenance costs on average by 33% compared to proprietary software.
-It also offers the flexibility of community enhancement.
+On average, open source software's saves maintenance costs by 33% compared to proprietary software.

 3. **AI-Driven Data Analysis**: The platform incorporates AI to provide competitive, simplified, and automated data analysis.
 It improve insights drawn from the data.